magepow/magento-2-infinite-scroll/README.md

 - [Documentation](https://docs.alothemes.com/m2/extension/infinitescroll/)

 - [Video tutorial](https://www.youtube.com/watch?v=gTemvUzrOJg&t=57s)

+## Highlight Features

+- Automatically load content and images in just one page.

+- Visitors can see all in just one page

+- Display load more chart to help users see more products.

+- Reduce the request load to the server, increase website speed

+- Increase professional animation effects for Magento website.

+- Support to increase website ranking on search engines

+- Responsive

 ## How to use Infinite Scroll extension
 Before you continue, ensure you meet the following requirements: